 ISA One generates little significant heat and is cooled by natural convection.
-Vents are provided at each side; ensure that when mounted close to other equipment these vents are not obstructed.
+In the same provided at each side; ensure that when mounted close to other equipment these vents are not obstructed.
 Do not position the unit immediately above any other equipment which generates significant heat, for example, a power amplifier.

-Note.
-The maximum operating environmental temperature is 40°C / 104°F.
+Note The navine may pealing an iron and temperature is 40 C / 104 F.